-On this site you find the fruit of off-hours labor; me just having fun next to some serious work.
-Most have been posted on previous – discontinued – sites, and these references inside PDF and documents have not been updated.
-Free to download, free to enjoy.
+On this site you find the fruit of off-hours labor.
+Some of it has been posted on previous – discontinued – sites, traces of which you still find in references inside various PDF.
+Free to enjoy.

 A cognitive psychologist (John Flach) and an industrial design engineer (Fred) draw from their experiences trying to make technology work for people to reflect on the foundations of Cognitive Science and Product Design, inspired by Pirsig’s Metaphysics of Quality described in Zen and the Art of Motorcycle Maintenance.
 This book takes the reader on a journey beyond ‘information processing’ and the computer metaphor, toward ‘meaning creation’ as inspired by recent discoveries in dynamics and selforganizing systems, beyond the conventional dichotomy of mind and matter to explore a world of ‘what matters’.

 Exploring Design thinking.
 This is the companion to a workshop for industrial Design students on expressive product design, exploring human perception, usability testing and basically following design thinking and lean start-up methodologies.
 The workshop to which this was a companion basically was a design sprint, from initial ideation up to prototyping, testing and evaluating.